shipperstack/shipper/docs/developer/API.md

 This page documents the API endpoints exposed by shipper.

-**Warning!**
+## Latest endpoints

+### Warning!

-shipper/shippy's API schema is currently not stable and can change at any time.
-Please proceed with caution when using these API endpoints, and keep in mind that they may change or disappear in the future.
+The latest API schema is obviously not stable and can change at any time.
+Please proceed with caution when using these API endpoints, and keep in mind that they may change in functionality/usage and/or may disappear in the future.

+TBA

 ## v1 endpoints

+These endpoints are stable and are currently the most supported.

 ### Statistics